September 13, 2016

 Communications and Marketing

-Saint Anselm College is once again included in the top tier of best national liberal arts colleges by U.S. News & World Report's Best Colleges, 2016 edition.
+Saint Anselm College is once again included in the top tier of best national liberal arts colleges (defined as those that emphasize undergraduate education and award at least half their degrees in the arts and sciences), this year ranked #115.

-U.S. News & World Report uses factors such as average freshman retention rate (87 percent for Saint Anselm), and graduation rate (75 percent).
-Assessments by high school guidance counselors, the percentage of alumni giving, and acceptance rates also are among the data included in the methodology.
+U.S. News & World Report uses factors in their methodology such as average freshman retention rate (88 percent for Saint Anselm), as well as assessments by high school guidance counselors, the percentage of alumni giving, and acceptance rates.

 Student selectivity metrics, such as SAT scores and number of students in the top 10 percent of their high school classes, are also reflected in the rankings.
-As a result, Saint Anselm earned recognition for enrolling stronger academic classes over the past few years.
+As a result, the college earned recognition for enrolling stronger academic classes over the past few years.

 Best Colleges also includes Saint Anselm on its "A+ Schools for B Students" list, which distinguishes the college as seeking "a broad and engaged student body."
 The list acknowledges that Saint Anselm has a learning environment where more average students who demonstrate determination and hardworking commitment have the opportunity to thrive.

-Among the criteria for inclusion on the A-Plus List is a high freshman retention rate (at least 75 percent), which is cited as an important indicator of student satisfaction.
+Among the criteria for inclusion on the A-Plus List is a high freshman retention rate, which is cited as an important indicator of student satisfaction.